ging/fiware-idm-deprecated/doc/admin_guide.md

 #### **3. Run Keystone**

-To run Keystone, we must either run it as a service o with the given commands:
+To run Keystone, we must either run it as a service or in a console with the following command:

 <pre>
   $ sudo tools/with_venv.sh bin/keystone-all -v